-I gained a PGCE (2008) and a MA in Education (2010) from the Institute of Education, University of London, and I have been DBS checked.
+I gained a MA in Education (2010) and PGCE (2008) from the Institute of Education, University of London, and I am DBS checked.

 I have taught art to older people, adults, young people and children in museums and art galleries, where often the institution’s collections and exhibitions are used as inspiration.
 I’ve led in-person and online creative workshops exploring how to draw using traditional and digital media and model-making techniques at cultural organisations such as Engage, Museum of the Home, Sir John Soane Museum, Victoria and Albert Museum, Wallace Collection and Watts Gallery.

 For 13 years, I led workshops at the Royal Institute of British Architects (RIBA), London, teaching adults and children to use technology such as coding, 3D printing and iPad drawing to make art with architecture as the inspiration.
 In the RIBA’s Explore and Make workshops for over 50s I have been devising and leading art sessions where participants are supported to explore a different media each month in person and online.